andreas-becker/project-ASVS-User-Stories/Authentication/2_2_1-Authentication_Authenticator-anti-automation.md

 **Story**:
 As a Security Engineer\
-I want to implement anti-automation controls, so that my system is protected against successful authentication attacks.
+I want to implement anti-automation controls\
+So that my system is protected against successful authentication attacks.

 ## Scenario